bnb-chain/zkbnb/protocol.md

 }
 ```

-## ZecreyLegend Transactions
+## Zkbas Transactions

-ZecreyLegend transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an BNB Chain account).
+Zkbas transactions are divided into Rollup transactions (initiated inside Rollup by a Rollup account) and Priority operations (initiated on the mainchain by an BNB Chain account).

 Rollup transactions: